+MCS-284, Fall 2020

-MCS-284, Fall 2016 Data Lab: Manipulating Bits Assigned: Oct.
-4, Due: Tue., Oct.
-18, 11:59PM
+Data Lab: Manipulating Bits

+Assigned: Friday, 10/2; Due: Monday, 11/9, by the Start of Class

 1 Introduction

 The purpose of this assignment is to become more familiar with bit-level representations of integers and floating point numbers.
 You'll do this by solving a series of programming "puzzles."
 Many of these puzzles are quite artificial, but you'll find yourself thinking much more about bits in working your way through them.